Pomegranate Seed (short story): Ambiguity vs. concrete answers

 Many elements of the story reflect an ambiguous and vague style.
 This includes Elsie’s letters, because of their barely visible handwriting, and their contents which are never revealed.
 In addition, Charlotte cannot receive concrete answers from Kenneth regarding who is sending the letters, and why they bother him so much.
 This ambiguity is what drives a wedge between Charlotte and Kenneth.
 It also causes Charlotte to experience mistrust and anxiety.
 The ending of the story is ambiguous as well.
 It is never revealed what happens to Kenneth, or what Charlotte and Mrs. Ashby do, once they realize who wrote the letters.
 Wharton adopts an ambiguous writing style within the entire text, and several of her other works as well.
 This ambiguous style mirrors modern marriage and female authorship.
 Both of these concepts are associated with a fear of displaying excess information, and a tendency and comfort in remaining vague.

 Supernatural (hauntology)

-Through the ghost of Elsie Corder Ashby who sends Kenneth Ashby random letters, we see how hauntology affects the relationship between Kenneth and his current wife Charlotte Ashby by complicating their connection and bringing up unresolved feelings of insecurity and resentment due to these letters.
-This haunting serves as a message about how the past can intrude upon present relationships.
+Through the ghost of Elsie Corder Ashby, who sends Kenneth Ashby unexplained letters, we see how hauntology affects the relationship between Kenneth and his current wife Charlotte Ashby.